Skip to main content

 For our latest profile, we took a look at Team Canada’s design from the University of Calgary, which is making its second go at the competition after placing an impressive sixth out of 20 in Solar Decathlon 2009.

+Photo of a group of people standing around a small table with a model of TRTL.
 Members of Team Canada display a model of TRTL at the International Builders’ Show in Orlando, Florida.
 (Courtesy of Team Canada)

 The team—which is made up of participants from the University of Calgary’s Faculty of Environmental Design, the Schulich School of Engineering, and the Haskayne School of Business—says its competitive edge emerges from an interdisciplinary and collaborative approach to design.